KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 **-ac_ccactivate=block_height**

-The `ac_ccactivate` launch parameter allows for the activation of Custom Consensus (CC) on an existing Komodo-based asset chain wherein CC was not originally enabled.
+The `ac_ccactivate` launch parameter allows for the activation of Fluidity on an existing Komodo-based Smart Chain wherein Fluidity was not originally enabled.

-Add the `ac_ccactivate` parameter to the existing launch command for the asset chain and set the value equal to a future block height.
-When this block height is reached, CC will be available on the asset chain.
+Add the `ac_ccactivate` parameter to the existing launch command for the Smart Chain and set the value equal to a future block height.
+When this block height is reached, Fluidity will be available on the Smart Chain.

-This change requires a hard fork of the asset chain.
-If the asset chain is receiving Komodo's dPoW security service, the notary nodes must relaunch their asset-chain daemons with the new launch parameter.
+This change requires a hard fork of the Smart Chain.
+If the Smart Chain is receiving Komodo's dPoW security service, the notary nodes must relaunch their asset-chain daemons with the new launch parameter.
 All nodes must also update their daemons in the same manner.

 By default, `ac_ccactivate` uses the default `ac_cc` value of `ac_cc=2`.
 It is not necessary to further specify `ac_cc` in the launch parameters, unless a value other than `2` is required.